 Music Theory and Ear Training

 Welcome to Dr. Stephan-Robinson’s page.
-Here you will find information pertaining to WLU’s Music Theory and Ear Training classes.
+Here you will find information pertaining to WLU’s Basic Musicianhip, Music Theory, Form and Analysis, and Ear Training classes.

-Week 1 Survey: If you are enrolled in any classes with Dr. Stephan-Robinson in Fall 2012, please fill in the linked survey.
+Week 1 Survey: If you are enrolled in any classes with Dr. Stephan-Robinson in Fall 2013, please fill in the linked survey.
 You will need to login with your West Liberty University account.
+Do not email me and ask me to authorize a different email address.

 General Music Theory/Ear Training Information: